 Data shall be collected for the item outlined below.
 Activity data shall be collected as primary data in level 2 or 3 or 4.
 The secondary data may be applied to activity data in level 1.
 GHG emission intensity data shall be collected as primary or secondary data in all levels.
 Scenarios for secondary data and secondary data source shall be reported.
 Secondary data may be referred, among others, to the following data set.

-□ Environnemental Footprint (EF) compliant data sets
+□ Environmental Footprint (EF) compliant data sets

 □ IDEA